Ice core records

 The band 0.58-2.3 Kyr

 The band 0.58-2.3 Kyr, which is the merging of the two bands 0.58-1.15 and 1.15-2.3 Kyr, discloses the effectiveness of forcing is three times lower in the south hemisphere than in the north Atlantic, but successive times of crisis and calm coincide in both hemispheres.
 Most disagreements are only apparent, due to some discrepancies on dating between both ice core records, especially between 112 and 100 Kyr, then 80 and 65 Kyr.
 This suggests the polar front is more advanced in the North Atlantic than in the Antarctica during warming periods, which is not true during the Holocene.
 This is not surprising in view the advance of the Greenland in the North Atlantic which promotes the formation of the polar pack during glaciations.

 Three periods of calm can be identified, between 103 and 80 Kyr BP, 70 and 62 Kyr BP with the exception of a high amplitude event 64 Kyr BP, and between 27 and 16 Kyr BP.
 These intervals generally correspond to a cooling due to the reduced activity of the gyre, unless the orbital forcing prevails as occurs in the Arctic between 27 and 16 Kyr BP.

-By cons, events of high amplitude induce a sudden warming as occurs between 80 and 70 Kyr and between 60 and 27 Kyr BP, provoking the Heinrich events[i] and the D-O cycles: the amplitude of warming may exceed 4°C during a few hundred years in the North Atlantic.
-The broad correlation in both hemispheres goes against the hypothesis of internal forcing, e.g. the « binge-purge » model, to explain both Heinrich and D-O events, but argues in favor of external forcing as already mentioned by Bond et al., 1992, 1997.
+On the other hand, events of high amplitude induce a sudden warming as occurs between 80 and 70 Kyr and between 60 and 27 Kyr BP, provoking the Heinrich events[i] and the D-O cycles: the amplitude of warming may exceed 4°C during a few hundred years in the North Atlantic.
+The broad correlation in both hemispheres goes against the hypothesis of internal forcing, e.g. the “binge-purge” model, to explain both Heinrich and D-O events, but argues in favor of external forcing as already mentioned by Bond et al., 1992, 1997.